MrJohnsson77/bootstrap-joyride/README.md

 Bootstrap Joyride is inspired by [Joyride](http://www.zurb.com/playground/jquery-joyride-feature-tour-plugin) and relies on a similar structure for the tour markup.

 ### BUGS
+Not really, but still yes :-) Some stuff hardcoded that should be changed.
-Yes ofcourse, started to rewrite and narrow down the bugs.
+Started to rewrite and narrow down the bugs and add more settings.
 Please feel free to contribute.

 ### Add Bootstrap Joyride to your page